 Is Everest really the highest mountain in the world?

 There is some debate over the world’s highest mountain title, with Mount Chimborazo in Ecuador also staking a claim.
-The reason is the Equatorial Bulge – Earth is not a perfect sphere, and bulges around the equator where Chimborazo lies.
-This makes Chimborazo the furthest you can get from the centre of the earth and the closest land point to the moon (depending on the time of day, of course).
+The reason is the Equatorial Bulge – Earth is not a perfect sphere, and bulges around the equator, where Chimborazo lies.
+This makes Chimborazo the furthest you can get from the centre of the Earth and the closest land point to the moon (depending on the time of day, of course).

 However, Everest is the highest point above sea level, some 2,500m higher than Chimborazo.
 This puts it comfortably on top of the list, geographically speaking.
 Everest also looks a lot bigger, if that matters…